-1. Foreword by Co-Chairs of CPP Board
+Foreword by Co-Chairs of Community Planning Partnership Board:

-Councillor Grant Laing, Leader, Perth and Kinross Council

-Lori Hughes, Acting Chief Executive, PKAVS/Third Sector Interface, Perth and Kinross
+Councillor Grant Laing, Leader of Perth and Kinross Council and Lori Hughes, Interim Chief Executive, Perth and Kinross Association of Voluntary Service Ltd (PKAVS)/Third Sector Interface, Perth and Kinross

-Perth and Kinross Community Planning Partnership has a unique and collective statutory duty.
+Perth and Kinross Community Planning Partnership (CPP) has a unique and collective statutory duty.
 Its role is to identify and reduce stubborn social and economic inequalities across the area which nearly 150,000 people, from many different backgrounds, call home.